What exactly is boat trim?

 My boat is fine-adjusted so why do I need a trim system?

-Even with the best designed hulls, optimal cruising (which enhance speed, stability, fuel economy and comfort) is achieved only on a specific trim angle of the hull in respect of sea surface (pitch).
+Even with the best designed hulls, optimal cruising (which enhances speed, stability, fuel economy and comfort) is achieved only on a specific trim angle of the hull in respect of sea surface (pitch).
 Changing factors like height and direction of waves, wind, load distribution on deck, or speed, may divert the hull from optimal geometry.
-A dynamic trim control system can continuously re-adjust pitch so the boat to gain maximum speed, stability and of course economy in fuel consumption.
+A dynamic trim control system can continuously re-adjust pitch so the boat gains maximum speed, stability and of course economy in fuel consumption.

 Which types of trim systems are out there in the market today?